terryblue99/my-watch-collection-v-002/my-watch-collection-api/README.md

     Runs the table migrations to create the tables.

+3. npm i --save redux-logger

+4. npm install -D react-image-resizer

-3. npm install
+5. npm install

     Installs the node_modules directory which contains all of the modules (and their dependencies) in the current project.

-4. rake start
+6. rake start

     Starts the React app on the 3000 port and the API server on the 3001 port